Kix (cereal): Products

 General Mills introduced Berry Berry Kix in 1992 and Honey Kix in 2009.
+Berry Berry Kix originally was shaped like actual berries, but it was eventually changed to the normal Kix shape.
+Both varieties were eventually discontinued.
 In Original Kix, total sugars are about 10% by weight, which is about 3 grams of sugar per serving.
 Honey Kix has 6 grams, Berry Berry Kix has 7 grams.